bogdanalin92/ASPCore2/index.md

 # This will be a structured article

-'For the first post i will show a time chart'
+`For the first post i will show a time chart`

 Id | No | Name